tailhook/vagga/docs/installation.rst

 The recommended way to is to build with vagga.
 It's as easy as installing vagga and running ``vagga make`` inside the the clone of a vagga repository.

-.. note:: Alternatively you can run ``vagga cached-make`` instead of ``vagga make``.
-   This downloads pre-built image that we use to run in Travis CI.
-This may be changed in future.

 There is also a ``vagga build-packages`` command which builds ubuntu and binary package and puts them into ``dist/``.